huggingface/transformers/docs/source/en/big_models.md

 gemma = AutoModelForCausalLM.from_pretrained("google/gemma-7b", device_map="auto", low_cpu_mem_usage=True)
 ```

 You can also write your own `device_map` by mapping each layer to a device.
-It should map all model parameters to a device, but you don't have to detail where all the submodules of a layer go if that layer is entirely on the same device.
+It should map all model parameters to a device, but you don't have to detail where all the submodules of a layer go if the entire layer is on the same device.

 ```python
 device_map = {"model.layers.1": 0, "model.layers.14": 1, "model.layers.31": "cpu", "lm_head": "disk"}